Thursday, February 12, 2026

 Loneliness: The underestimated health risk

-Loneliness carries a high risk for illness, Credit: Shutterstock
+Loneliness carries a high risk of illness, Credit: Shutterstock

 It is underestimated, but is a major issue in our society, which is characterized by isolation: loneliness and its serious consequences for health.
 Loneliness is not just a social or psychological problem, but a serious threat to health.
 It is associated with serious illnesses such as depression, dementia, cardiovascular disease and cancer and is considered one of the most common causes of death.